anatomical segmentation algorithm

 Note you will always have to run conda activate cellpose before you run cellpose.
 If you want to run jupyter notebooks in this environment, then also

-If you plan on running many images, you may want to install a GPU version of mxnet.
-I recommend using CUDA 10.0 or greater.
-Follow the instructions here.
+If you plan on running many images, you may want to install a GPU version of torch (if it isn't already installed).

 Before installing the GPU version, remove the CPU version:

-When upgrading cellpose, you will want to ignore dependencies (so that mxnet-mkl does not install):
+When upgrading GPU Cellpose in the future, you will want to ignore dependencies (to ensure that the pip version of torch does not install):

 pip install --no-deps cellpose --upgrade

 Follow steps from above to install the dependencies.
 In the github repository, run